jessicabonnie/dandd/README.md

 `--non-canon` : disable canonicalization.
 By default, DandD will canonicalize the k-mers (i.e. treat reverse complements as equivalent to the original k-mer string).
 `--nchildren <int>` or `-n <int>` : maximum number of children for each union.
 By default, DandD will build trees with a single layer of child nodes and one single union of all inputs (nicknamed 'spiders').
 With `--nchildren` the tree can be built by calculating delta for a series of smaller unions by indicating the maximum number of children for each union.
 `--registers <int>` : adjust number of registers used during sketching.
 For information about the implementation and trade-offs of adjusting this value, see Dashing's documentation.
+`--lowmem` : delete union sketches/databases after storing their cardinalities and use stored values even when the sketch is missing.
+The path information etc. for the sketch will remain stored in the internal files such as dandd_fastahex and dandd_sketchinfo as well as the sketchdb.txt for the experiment.  **Note:** It is not recommended to use this command the first time the databases are initialized.

 ### progressive

 The `progressive` command performs a series of cumulative (or progressive) unions over a number (`--norder`) of orderings of the input fastas.
 It **requires** `--dtree / -d <tree.pickle>` where `<tree.pickle` is an output of the `tree` command.
 If only a subset of the original fastas in the tree are of interest, a subset list can be provided using `--fastas / -f <filepath>`.
 If orderings have previously been produced for this tree, those orderings will be repurposed, with additional orderings generated if `--norder` is greater than the number of orderings already generated.
 If an ordering file is to be shared across experiments/tags, a preexisting ordering file can be used via `--orderings / -r <ordering pickle>`.
+If only one deterministic ordering is desired provide it via the fasta file and use `--norder 1`.
+`--ksweep`: populate all of the possible delta values across a range of `k` values for each sketch/database combination in the progressive union. `--mink <int>` and `--maxk <int>` are used to bound that range, default is [2,32]. **Note** For reasons internal to Dashing it must be the case that maxk<= 32.
+If you want to sweep higher `k`s, you must use KMC via the `--exact` flag.

 ### kij
 The `kij` command produces pairwise deltas across all of the input fastas in the `tree.pickle` in order to compute K-Independent Jaccards.
 It also calculates values for pairwise Jaccard within the range provided using `--mink` and `--maxk`.
 To write out those pairwise values use `--jaccard`.
 It **requires** `--dtree / -d <tree.pickle>` where `<tree.pickle` is an output of the `tree` command.